paulremo/NRPMHandbook/02_NRPMHandbook/methods/handbook/bayesian_method_reliability_prediction_modelling.md

 (method_7_6_4)=
 ### Bayesian updating with Physics of Failure methods

-Bayesian updating can also be used in combination with Physics of Failure methods, e.g. the structural reliability methods discussed in {numref}`method_6_5`.
+Bayesian updating can also be used in combination with {term}`Physics of Failure <Physics of failure>` methods, e.g. the {term}`structural reliability methods <Structural reliability method>` discussed in {numref}`method_6_5`.
 Different applications are possible in this context:

--   Bayesian updating of basic variable distributions that are required for an appropriate uncertainty quantification in Physics of Failure approaches ({numref}`method_6_5_2`).
+-   Bayesian updating of basic variable distributions that are required for an appropriate uncertainty quantification in {term}`Physics of Failure <Physics of failure>` approaches ({numref}`method_6_5_2`).

--   Bayesian updating of reliability estimates derived from the Physics of Failure, using failure in a combined approach ({numref}`method_6_6`)
+-   Bayesian updating of reliability estimates derived from the {term}`Physics of Failure <Physics of failure>`, using failure in a combined approach ({numref}`method_6_6`)

 The first application considers the distribution of physical variables, such as loads and material characteristics, which can be directly or indirectly observed during tests or operations.
 The selected probabilistic models should be updated whenever new data becomes available.
 The approach for updating of these basic variable distribution follows the same principles as discussed above.
 Also in this context, the prior may be defined based on alternative data sources, literature values, handbook data or expert judgement.

-A different situation occurs if a data sample with information on failures and successes (e.g. individual time-to-failure records for several items) is used to update a prior reliability estimate that has been derived using Physics of Failure methods.
+A different situation occurs if a data sample with information on failures and successes (e.g. individual time-to-failure records for several items) is used to update a prior reliability estimate that has been derived using {term}`Physics of Failure <Physics of failure>` methods.
 The advantage of this approach is that several sources of information can be combined consistently, allowing to make use of limited data samples which would not be sufficient for a pure statistical approach.
-The details of Bayesian updating for a prior derived from structural reliability methods is discussed in {numref}`sec_mech_handbook` for Mechanical reliability prediction, including also some examples illustrating the use of this combined approach in practice.
+The details of Bayesian updating for a prior derived from {term}`structural reliability methods <Structural reliability method>` is discussed in {numref}`sec_mech_handbook` for Mechanical reliability prediction, including also some examples illustrating the use of this combined approach in practice.
 However, the basic principles and mathematical formulas are of course applicable also outside the mechanical domain.